ranfysvalle02/cnn-transfer-learning/README.md

 For instance, consider a CNN model pre-trained on ImageNet, a large dataset containing millions of images across thousands of categories.
 The lower layers of this model have already learned to detect fundamental features like edges, textures, and patterns.
 By leveraging these pre-learned features and only fine-tuning the upper layers to classify shapes, we can adapt the model for our specific task without retraining the entire network.

+## Perception in Neural Network Training and Transfer Learning

+Perception, the process of interpreting input data, is crucial in training neural networks.
+When training from scratch, a model must learn to perceive features and patterns, which can be time-consuming and computationally intensive.

+Transfer learning accelerates this process by leveraging the perception learned by a pre-trained model.
+This reduces the need for extensive training and resources, as the model doesn't need to learn perception from scratch.
+Instead, it focuses on the specific features relevant to the new task, leading to faster training times and potentially improved performance.

+In essence, transfer learning facilitates quicker experimentation and innovation in machine learning by building on pre-learned perception.

 ## **Understanding the Foundations of Perception**

 The initial layers of a deep neural network have learned to extract the fundamental building blocks of visual perception.
 These layers act as feature extractors, identifying and encoding low-level features such as: